Which Air Filter is Right for Your Health

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain home air filter type.
-These filters do not normally improve your family’s air quality; instead, they were created to shelter the HVAC equipment from having larger contaminants infiltrate the system and harm the components.
-As a result, they aren’t successful at removing indoor air pollutants, but only cost around $1 each.
+The flat, fiberglass air filters are the most simple home air filter type.
+These filters do not normally better your indoor air quality; instead, they were intended to shelter the HVAC equipment from having larger contaminants get into the system and damage the parts.
+As a result, they aren’t successful at removing indoor air pollutants, but they are available for about $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Calverley Service Experts a call today and we will explain your options and help you make the best decision for your indoor air quality.
+If you’re having trouble deciding which air filter is the best choice for your home, give Stallion Heating and Air Conditioning a call today and we will explain your options and help you make the best decision for your indoor air quality.